mulesoft/microgateway-custom-policy-template/readme-template.md

 The `playground/config` directory can also contain other resource definitions, such as accessory services used by the policy (Eg. a remote authentication service).

+*For more information about `make run`, see [Debugging Custom Policies Locally with PDK](https://docs.mulesoft.com/pdk/latest/policies-pdk-debug-local).*

 ### Test
 The `make test` goal runs unit tests and integration tests.
-Integration tests are placed in the `tests` directory and are configured with the files placed at the `tests/<module-name>/<test-name>` directory.
+Integration tests are placed in the `tests` directory and are configured with the files placed at the
+`tests/<module-name>/<test-name>` directory.

+*For more information about writing integration tests, see [Writing Integration Tests](https://docs.mulesoft.com/pdk/latest/policies-pdk-integration-tests).*

 ### Publish
 The `make publish` goal publishes the policy asset in Anypoint Exchange, in your configured Organization.